-MyMD Pharmaceuticals, Inc., previously known as Akers Biosciences, Inc., is a New Jersey corporation ("MyMD").
-These consolidated financial statements include four wholly owned subsidiaries as of December 31, 2022, MyMD Pharmaceuticals (Florida), Inc. ("MyMD Florida"), XYZ Merger Sub, Inc. ("Merger Sub"), Akers Acquisition Sub, Inc. and Bout Time Marketing Corporation, (together, the "Company").
+MyMD Pharmaceuticals, Inc. is a Delaware corporation ("MyMD") that was incorporated in New Jersey prior to the Reincorporation (as defined below).
+These condensed consolidated financial statements include two wholly owned subsidiaries as of December 31, 2023, Akers Acquisition Sub, Inc. and Bout Time Marketing Corporation, (together, the "Company").
 All material intercompany transactions have been eliminated in consolidation.